ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Separating Connection Contexts {#conn-context}

 By default, stored properties of the implementation, such as cached protocol state, cached path state, and heuristics, may be shared (e.g. across multiple connections in an application).
-This provides efficiency and convenience for the application, since the Transport Services implementation can automatically optimize behavior.
+This provides efficiency and convenience for the application, since the Transport Services system can automatically optimize behavior.

 There are several reasons, however, that an application might want to explicitly isolate some Connections.
 These reasons include: